exis-io/exis-io.github.io/pages/introduction/introduction.md

 # Welcome

 Exis is built to make networking code simple, painless, and secure.
-We want all networking code to look and behave like native code!
+Writing networking code should be as easy as writing local code!

 # About